RobertMueller2/WorkspaceSwitch.NET/README.md

   - Default `CTRL,WIN,SHIFT+1..0`
   - modifiers can be changed with command line parameter `--switch-and-move-modifiers`

-Additionally, pinning/unpinning windows to all desktop ("sticky") is possible with the default key combination `CTRL,WIN+T`.
+Additionally, pinning/unpinning windows to all desktop ("sticky") is possible with the default key combination `WIN,SHIFT+T`.
 It can be overridden with the parameter `--sticky-key-combination`, followed by `MODIFIER1,MODIFIER2,...+KEY`

 If you want to bind `WIN+1..0`, please note they are already bound to the taskbar.
 To disable these, you can use the following registry command: